getgauge/html-report/README.md

 If report generation fails due to some reason, we don't have to re-run the tests again.

-The html-report plugin now generates a last_run_result.json file in the root of the reports directory.
+Gauge now generates a last_run_result file in the `.gauge` folder under the Project Root.
 There is also a symlink to the html-report executable in the same location.

 **To regenerate the report**

 - Navigate to the reports directory
-- run ./html-report --input=last_run_result.json --output="/some/path"
+- run ./html-report --input=last_run_result --output="/some/path"

 **Note:** The output directory is created.
 Take care not to overwrite an existing directory